danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

 \subsection{Write border matrix on file}\label{sec:writeBorderMatrix}

 We have already seen that for performance reasons border operator matrix is saved on file; here we will see code used for this scope.
-Firstly, we have defined a function \texttt{writeBorder}, which takes as parameters a \texttt{PyObject} containing a matrix (computed in subsection~\ref{sec:computeBorder}) and the outuput file path.
+Firstly, we have defined a function \texttt{writeBorder}, which takes as parameters a \texttt{PyObject} containing a matrix (computed in subsection~\ref{sec:computeBorder}) and the output file path.
+When porting of \texttt{larcc} library will be completed, code for conversion of python csr matrix into csc julia matrix will not be necessary.

 @D write Border matrix
 @{function writeBorder(boundaryMatrix, outputFile)